 Things to know:

-In order to use the predefined tests (Heartbeat, Ping, Application) for a VM you must have VMware tools or Hyper-V integration services installed on the VM.
-You can also run custom scripts.
+Second, in order to use the predefined tests (Heartbeat, Ping, Application) for a VM you must have VMware tools or Hyper-V integration services installed on the VM.
+Likewise, you may also run custom scripts.

 Another item is new compression settings are applied at the next run of a job.
 New deduplication settings are applied after a new active full backup is created.